neo4j/neo4j/community/PULL-GUIDELINES.md

     # Then reword the commit description to accurately depict what your commit does.
     # If applicable, include any issue numbers like so: #760

+For more details, see the git manual: http://git-scm.com/book/en/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages

 If you are asked to modify parts of your code, work in your original branch (the one with multiple commits), and follow the above process to create a fixed single commit.

 ### Rebase against master

 Once you have a single commit, make sure it is rebased against the latest Neo4j Master.

+Git manual on rebase: http://git-scm.com/book/en/Git-Branching-Rebasing

 ### Run all applicable tests